Franconia College: 1970s

 Franconia College again gained national attention in 1970, when 23-year-old Leon Botstein became the youngest college president in the country.
 After securing $800,000 in federal grants, Botstein oversaw new construction including three small dormitories and a student union.

 In 1976, the college appeared on a segment of ABC Evening News with president Ira Goldenberg, economics professor George Wheeler and two students discussing the experiences and responsibility learned at Franconia.

 Honorary degrees were conferred on Muhammad Ali and Kenneth Clark in 1977.

-Franconia College closed due to bankruptcy in January 1978.
+Franconia College closed on January 23, 1978, two days before the scheduled start of its spring semester, due to bankruptcy.
 According to former dean of students and director of housing and counseling services Rich Colfer, every student who contacted counseling services during the closure was placed at another college.

 After Franconia College closed, the School of Human Services program moved to New Hampshire College (now Southern New Hampshire University).
 The program currently resides at Springfield College.